TLDR: Stink Bugs In Kansas City

 Setting up a year-round quarterly schedule of pest prevention has its advantages.
 Protecting property from chewing critters like rodents, termites, and carpenter ants keeps you from having to repair or replace woodwork, furniture, fabrics, and flooring.

-DIY pest control may cost less but it’s not all that effective in the long run.
+DIY pest control may cost less, but it’s not particularly effective in the long run.
 Finding the “root” of the infestation problem isn’t easy, especially if you don’t know all the access points in your home.

 Bugs and rodents are not part of your family — don’t let them in your house!
 Whether you have mice in the walls or ants in the kitchen, engaging in a pest professional service at least four times a year can help protect your family from disease-carrying insects and rodents.
 Prevent infestations before they become widespread.